csc530/Pretty-Printer/README.md

 An extended console utility to print things 💫P R E T T Y L Y✨

+**Console class with extended support for rgb colours on windows and linux**

 ## TODOS☑️

 - [ ] test on additional platforms and terminals